vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Arithmetic/Arithmetic-State-Machine-typ.md

 [ToC]

 # The Arithmetic State Machine
 As a secondary state machine, the Arithmetic State Machine has the executor part (the Arithmetic SM Executor) and an internal Arithmetic PIL (program) which is the set of verification rules written in the PIL language.
 The Arithmetic SM Executor is written in two versions: Javascript and C/C++.

-The Polygon Hermez Repo is here  [https://github.com/0xPolygonHermez](https://github.com/0xPolygonHermez)
+The Polygon Hermez Repo is here:  [https://github.com/0xPolygonHermez](https://github.com/0xPolygonHermez)

 **Arithmetic SM Executor**: [sm_arith folder](https://github.com/0xPolygonHermez/zkevm-proverjs/tree/main/src/sm/sm_arith)